With Event Tickets, you’re able to sell tickets using our built-in e-commerce option, Tickets Commerce, which works with Stripe and PayPal.

 Tribe Commerce setup

-Once the plugin is installed and activated, Tribe Commerce needs to be enabled.
-Head over to the plugin settings, located at Events → Settings → Tickets.
+Once Event Tickets is installed and activated, you can enable Tribe Commerce.
+Head over to the plugin settings, located at Tickets → Settings → General.
 Scroll down to the “Tribe Commerce” section.
 This is where your PayPal account can be connected to the plugin to start accepting payments for ticket purchases.

 Check out this article for step-by-step instructions for configuring PayPal to work with Event Tickets, including steps for creating your first tickets.